This content has been machine translated dynamically.

 You can apply policy settings to physical and virtual machines or to users.
-You can apply settings to individual users at the local level or in security groups in Active Directory.
+You can apply settings to individual users at the local level or in security groups in an Active Directory.
 The configurations define specific criteria and rules.
 If you don’t specifically assign the policies, the settings are applied to all connections.

 All Citrix Local Policies are created and managed in the Citrix Studio console and stored in the Site Database.
-Group Policies are created and managed by using the Microsoft Group Policy Management Console (GPMC) and stored in Active Directory.
+Group Policies are created and managed by using the Microsoft Group Policy Management Console (GPMC) and stored in the Active Directory.
 Microsoft Local Policies are created in the Windows Operating System and are stored in the registry.

 Settings are merged according to priority and their condition.
 Any disabled setting overrides a lower-ranked enabled setting.
 Unconfigured policy settings are ignored and do not override lower-ranked settings.